greaterweb/generator-edgeplate/app/templates/README.md

     npm install
     bower install

-Replace the `app/public/images/favicon/favicon-master.png` with a high resolution **square** version of what will become your favicons.
-The `favicon.sh` script will create the .ico and .png files at multiple resolutions and place them in the `app/public` and `app/public/images/favicon/` directories respectively.
+Replace the `app/images/favicon/favicon-master.png` with a high resolution **square** version of what will become your favicons.
+The `favicon.sh` script will create the .ico and .png files at multiple resolutions and place them in the `app` and `app/images/favicon/` directories respectively.
 To run the script:

     ./favicon.sh